-From the craftsmanship of the Industrial Revolution to the underground noise rock scene of the 1990s, Providence is built on a legacy of artistic experimentation.
-And like its past, Providence's contemporary culture is steeped in art and design.
-You'll find a range of organizations and communities beyond campus that will encourage you to engage with the city.
+From the craftsmanship of the Industrial Revolution to the noise rock scene of the 1990s, Providence has a long legacy of artistic experimentation.
+The city's investment in art and design continues to grow, giving you access to a range of inspiring organizations and communities beyond campus.

 Art supply stores and material resources

 Beyond the risd: store, risd: store 3D and RISD 2nd Life on campus, there are a number of local hardware and art supply stores.
 On the East Side, they include Blick Art Materials and Adler's Design Center & Hardware on Wickenden Street in Fox Point and Jerry's Artarama on North Main Street in Mount Hope.
 Home Depot, Lowe's and Harbor Freight all have locations in and around Providence.
 And Lorraine Fabrics in Pawtucket is a short drive north of campus.